krazykira/VidEffects/README.md

 #### Video screenshot with Invert Colors Effect
 ![Video screenshot with Invert Colors Effect](https://cloud.githubusercontent.com/assets/2201511/9244236/ea09d344-41b2-11e5-9e71-f04601fd61e9.png)

-## Special Thanks To
+## Special Thanks to

 * This blog [post](http://code.tutsplus.com/tutorials/how-to-use-android-media-effects-with-opengl-es--cms-23650) by Ashraff Hathibelagal for easing the process of learning Opengl and explaining how to apply effects on images.
 * [GrepCode](http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/5.0.1_r1/android/filterpacks/imageproc/package-info.java) For providing me with Android source code which were helpful in writing video effects/filters.
 * [MediaPlayerSurface by crossle](https://github.com/crossle/MediaPlayerSurface) It helped me in playing video using a GlsurfaceView.
-* [Lunero] (http://stackoverflow.com/questions/31805837/applying-effects-on-video-being-played/31958741#comment51543141_31805837) and [Fadden](http://stackoverflow.com/questions/31805837/applying-effects-on-video-being-played/31958741#comment51571387_31805837) who is the writer of [grafika](https://github.com/google/grafika) for pointing me towards right direction on how to apply effects on a video.
+* [Fadden](http://stackoverflow.com/questions/31805837/applying-effects-on-video-being-played/31958741#comment51571387_31805837) who is the writer of [grafika](https://github.com/google/grafika) for pointing me towards right direction on how to apply effects on a video.
 * [Intel INDE Media for Mobile Tutorials](https://software.intel.com/en-us/articles/intel-inde-media-pack-for-android-tutorials-building-samples) for the sample app and helping me getting familiar with how fragmentShaders work.
+* [Umair Shafique](https://github.com/muhammad-umair-khan) for authoring the [How to apply permanent effect using FFmpeg](https://github.com/krazykira/VidEffects/wiki/Permanent-video-effects)  wiki page.

 ### Development

 Want to contribute or add some new Effects?
 Great!
-Fork it and send me a pull request or contact me on the email below, if you want to be part of the project.
+Fork it and send me a pull request or contact me on the email below, if you want to become a permanant contributor.

-Developed By
+Developed by
 ============

 * Sheraz Ahmad Khilji - <sherazkhilji@gmail.com>